Notable Virginia Tech alumni: alphabetical index

 Fred D. Durham (civil engineering 1922) became president of C. Lee Cook Manufacturing Co. and in 1955 merged it with three other firms to form the Dover Corp.
 His daughter Eleanor Davenport and her family presented $5 million to the College of Engineering for scholarships and fellowships.
 Durham Hall is named in his honor.

 Mark Embree (mathematics and computer science 1996) became Virginia Tech’s second Rhodes Scholar in 1996.
-Currently, Embree is professor of computational and applied mathematics at Rice University.
+Embree is formerly a professor of computational and applied mathematics at Rice University and is now a professor of mathematics in the Division of Computational Modeling and Data Analytics major in Virginia Tech's College of Science.

 John R. Eoff Jr. (applied chemistry 1904) contributed more to the then-modern knowledge of winemaking than anyone since Louis Pasteur.